-- 4.13.1 The Municipality may disconnect the supply of electricity or discontinue any other service to any premises whenever a user of any service: - □ Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any amount for services, rates or taxes; - □ Fails to comply with a condition of supply imposed by the municipality; - Obstructs the efficient supply of electricity any other municipal services to another customer; - Supplies such municipal service to a customer who is not entitled thereto or permits such service to continue; - Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act no 24 of 1936; and - If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user. - 4.13.2 Notice will be distributed to suspend electricity services within 5 (five) days after the monthly due date. - 4.13.3 Electricity services of the defaulter will be suspended, ten days after the service of the notice of suspension.
+- 4.13.1 The Municipality may disconnect the supply of electricity or discontinue any other service to any premises whenever a user of any service: - □ Fails to make full payment on the due date or fails to make acceptable arrangements for the repayment of any amount for services, rates or taxes; - □ Fails to comply with a condition of supply imposed by the municipality; - Obstructs the efficient supply of electricity any other municipal services to another customer; - Supplies such municipal service to a customer who is not entitled thereto or permits such service to continue; - Causes a situation which in the opinion of the municipality is dangerous or a contravention of relevant legislation; - Is placed under provisional sequestration, liquidation or judicial management, or commits an act of insolvency in terms of the Insolvency Act no 24 of 1936; and - If an administration order is granted in terms of section 74 of the Magistrates Court Act, 1944 (Act 32 of 1944) in respect of such user. - 4.13.2 Electricity services of defaulters will be suspended within five (10) working days after the monthly due date. - 4.13.3 Electricity services of the defaulters will be suspended, ten days after the suspension notice is served

-- 4.13.4 Notices will be distributed to National and Provincial Departments, who will be given Ten (10) days to settle accounts in arrear, failing which services will be discontinued without any further notice. - 4.13.5 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with. - 4.13.6 The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be.
+- 4.13.4 Notices will be distributed to National and Provincial Departments, who will be given ten (10) days to settle accounts in arrear, failing which services will be discontinued without any further notice. - 4.13.5 The Municipality shall reconnect and or restore full levels of supply of any of the restricted or discontinued services only after the full amount outstanding and due, including the costs of such disconnection and reconnection, if any, have been paid in full or any other condition or conditions of this Credit Control Policy as it may deem fit have been complied with. - 4.13.6 The right to restrict, disconnect or terminate service due to non-payment shall be in respect of any service rendered by the Municipality and shall prevail notwithstanding the fact that payment has been made in respect of any specific service and shall prevail notwithstanding the fact that the person who entered into agreement for supply of services with the municipality and the owner are different entities or persons, as the case may be.